kaileesegarra/social-network-api/README.md

         6. Check if response returns expected data

     PUT requests:
-    -Provide a request body to select appropriate format (JSON)
+        Provide a request body to select appropriate format (JSON)

         Example: Testing a PUT Request
          1. Create a PUT request
          2. Click the "+" icon, name the request (e.g., "Update User"), and select PUT
          3. Enter the URL: http://localhost:3000/api/users/:id (replace :id with the actual user ID)
          4. Set the Request Body:
             -Click on the "Body" tab
             -Select "JSON" from the dropdown
             -Enter the JSON data for updating user
             Example: